 Earlier this year, the U.S. Department of Homeland Security terminated a long-standing 287(g) agreement with the sheriff’s office in Bristol County, Mass., where officers at the local jail used a stun grenade, pepper balls and dogs on immigrant detainees who protested conditions during the coronavirus pandemic.

 Immigration advocates have appealed to the Biden administration to terminate the program altogether.
 Biden promised during his campaign to “end the Trump administration’s historic use of 287(g),” but no plan has been announced.
-The administration has laid out new enforcement priorities that will likely lead to far fewer deportations under the program and others.
+The administration has laid out new enforcement priorities that probably will lead to far fewer deportations under the program and others.

 As immigration arrests in the interior of the United States fall to their lowest level in years, activists say the partnerships are an unnecessary and unjust vestige of prior administrations.
 Concerns about the program have been documented for years in numerous media reports and by immigration policy analysts and civil rights groups.